pulumi/docs/reference/service/orgs.md

 ## Imported Organizations

-Organizations using the Pulumi Team and Enterprise editions may be backed by an external service, such as GitHub or GitLab.
+Organizations using the Pulumi Team and Enterprise editions may be backed by an external service.
 This enables you to manage user access and team permissions by using your existing access controls.

 Here's a table that shows you the mapping between the supported 3rd-party services and Pulumi.